roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Observability/Monitoring management/Monitor application performance.md

     **Note:** In the extension=/usr/local/arms/arms-php-agent/arms-7.2.so configuration, arms-7.2.so indicates that the version of the PHP application is V7.2.
 You can change the version value to 5.4, 5.5, 5.6, 7.0, 7.1, or 7.2.

-8. Copy the content of the arms-php.ini ConfigMap to the spec / template / spec / containers section in the php.ini file.
+8. Copy the content of the arms-php.ini ConfigMap to the spec/template/spec/containers section in the php.ini file.
 Set mountPath to the path of the php.ini file.

     ```
     volumeMounts: